|

 仙翁操 1

 Some old handbooks suggest that unless one begins with simple melodies, one will never master the qin.
-My own teacher told me that the seemingly most simple pieces were the ones that required the greatest art.5 Xianweng Cao, one to two minutes long, begins and ends on the same two notes.
+My own teacher told me that the seemingly most simple pieces were the ones that required the greatest art.6 Xianweng Cao, one to two minutes long, begins and ends on the same two notes.
 This naturally allows one to play the melody over and over.
-Such repetition can be settling, not to mention meditative.6 It also allows the player to focus on the subtle tones that can be produced by a silk string qin when played well.
+Such repetition can be settling, not to mention meditative;7 and it also encourages the player to focus on the subtle tones that can be produced by a silk string qin when played well.
 This is the essence of qin play.

-Versions of Caoman Yin can be found in many early qin handbooks, under various titles.9 The earliest (1552) and some later ones are written in longhand tablature.10 They are almost always included with the essays at the beginning of the handbooks, rather than with the regular melodies.
+Versions of Caoman Yin can be found in many early qin handbooks, under various titles.10 They are almost always included with the essays at the beginning of the handbooks, rather than with the regular melodies.
 Perhaps this indicates they were considered only as introductory exercises (or as meditations).
+The earliest (1552) and some later ones are written in longhand tablature.11

 None of the old handbooks seems to have had a melody specifically called Xianweng Cao.
-As for those mentioning Xianweng in the title, the earliest I have found is Diao Xianweng Ge in Qinxue Lianyao (1739).11 After this there are several more, with this title or others such as Tiao Xianweng Zhinan or Hexian Xianweng Diao, all have more in common with Caoman Yin than with Xianweng Cao.
-Although the one from 1739 might seem to be in transition to the modern version, as far as I have been able to hear this translation was never really developed.
-As for modern publications, Yinyinshi Qinpu (2000) has two entries called Xianweng Cao;12 fhe first version is quite similar to the one I learned from my teacher, Sun Yü-ch'in, but it is missing two sections; the second one from 2000 contains some phrases from earlier versions.
+As for those mentioning Xianweng in the title, the earliest I have found is Diao Xianweng Ge in Qinxue Lianyao (1739).12 After this there are several more with this title, plus others such as Tiao Xianweng Zhinan or Hexian Xianweng Diao.
+All have more in common with Caoman Yin than with what I learned as Xianweng Cao.
+Although the one from 1739 might seem to be in transition to the modern version, as far as I have been able to hear this transition never really continued.
+As for modern publications, Yinyinshi Qinpu (Hong Kong, 2000) has two entries called Xianweng Cao;13 fhe first version is quite similar to the one I learned from my teacher, Sun Yü-ch'in, but it is missing two sections; the second one from 2000 contains some phrases from earlier versions.
 Yinyinshi Qinpu has no commentary on either of these melodies, and so it is still difficult to know how the modern version came about.

 Xianweng Cao is the first melody Sun Yü-ch'in taught to me.
 He did not mention its origins (about which see further).
 He also did not sing the lyrics when he taught Xianweng Cao, but I remember seeing them at that time.
 He did give me some tablature, but always said we should copy him, not look at tablature.
 The tablature of Xianweng Cao I have from Taiwan has number notation underneath but no lyrics.
 For my own transcription into staff notation I followed this version quite closely, adding the lyrics from memory, then later checking it with the version in Yinyinshi Qinpu.